phalcon-orphanage/docs/en/reference/di.rst

     $some->someDbTask();

-Now consider that we use this component in different parts of the application and then we will need to create the connection several times before pass it to the component.
+Now consider that we use this component in different parts of the application and then we will need to create the connection several times before passing it to the component.
 Using some kind of global registry where we obtain the connection instance and not have to create it again and again could solve this:

 .. code-block:: php